 In setting up a camera, white shading is an important function that is often overlooked or even worse, performed by an unqualified person using inadequate equipment.
-The basic tools required are a high quality High Definition (HD) waveform monitor such as the Tektronix WFM8300/8200, WFM7120/7020 or the portable WFM5200/5000 and a very even light source such as the diffuser panel of the DSC Ambi Illuminator.
-In this application note, we will primarily use the Tektronix WFM5200 Waveform Monitor to illustrate the various measurements required.
+The basic tools required are a high quality High Definition (HD) waveform monitor such as the WFM7120/7020 or the portable WFM5000 and a very even light source such as the diffuser panel of the DSC Ambi Illuminator.
 For optimum signal accuracy it is preferred to use an HD-SDI output from the camera, but the process can be similarly performed in standard definition (SD).